Chart Color Schemes

 Employment performance in Bellingen has been below expectations when compared to most other areas nationally

 Bellingen has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 5.5% as of September 2025, with an estimated employment growth of 1.6% over the past year.
+The unemployment rate was 5.5% as of September 2025, with an estimated employment growth of 1.6% over the previous year.
+This is based on AreaSearch's aggregation of statistical area data.

-Agriculture, forestry & fishing has limited presence, with only 2.1% employment compared to the regional average of 5.3%.
-Employment opportunities locally may be limited as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 1.6%, labour force increased by 3.7%, resulting in an unemployment rise of 1.9 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data from 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bellingen's employment mix suggests local employment should increase by 7.0% over five years and 14.6% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Notably, the area had a high concentration in health care & social assistance, with employment levels at 1.3 times the regional average.
+Meanwhile, agriculture, forestry & fishing had limited presence with 2.1% employment compared to 5.3% regionally.
+The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Based on AreaSearch's analysis of SALM and ABS data during the year to September 2025, employment levels increased by 1.6%, labour force increased by 3.7%, resulting in an unemployment rise of 1.9 percentage points.
+This contrasted with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 provided further insight into potential future demand within Bellingen.
+These projections, covering five and ten-year periods, estimated national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Bellingen's employment mix suggested local employment should increase by 7.0% over five years and 14.6% over ten years.

 Frequently Asked Questions - Employment